lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/2_Use_Deployment_manager_to_deploy_services.md

-# Use GCE Virtual Machines for Compute
+# Use Deployment Manager to deploy services

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**